qmfrederik/conan-gnustep/README.md

   To make it target a 'native' Windows environment, specify `--host=x86_64-pc-windows` and `--target=x86_64-pc-windows`.
 - You can aquire [`pkgconf`](https://github.com/pkgconf/pkgconf) as a build tool: `self.tool_requires("pkgconf/[>=2.2]")`.
   Set the `PKG_CONFIG` variable to override the path to the `pkg-config` tool.
+- Running the tests for the various GNUstep projects will require you to add the path of the main output (e.g. `gnustep-gui.dll`) to be in the Windows path.

 These tips may help when debugging: